 Postsecondary History Teacher

 At the postsecondary level, history teachers are usually called professors.
 They lecture, lead seminars and mentor graduate students.
 They specialize in a specific area and have typically completed original research in their field.

 Postsecondary history teachers usually hold a doctoral degree in history.
 Master's degree holders may be hired by community colleges.
 Most postsecondary history instructors don't have formal training in education.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), postsecondary history teachers earned an average salary of $76,670 in 2015.
-The BLS projected 13 percent job growth among postsecondary teachers for the years from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), postsecondary history teachers earned a median salary of $72,470 in 2015.
+The BLS projected 13% job growth among postsecondary teachers for the years from 2014-2024.
 This growth was expected to be driven by increased college enrollment as well as retirements in the industry.

-No matter the level, history teachers are expected to create and follow lesson plans and schooling guidelines, possibly following an established curriculum, and are expected to follow through with associated administrative tasks.
-At each level, the job outlook is expected to grow, with postsecondary history teachers having the highest growth rate at 13%.
+No matter the level, history teachers are expected to create and follow lesson plans and schooling guidelines, possibly following an established curriculum, as well as follow through with associated administrative tasks.
+At each level, employment is expected to grow, with postsecondary history teachers seeing the highest growth.